Encrypted screenings with flexible collaboration tools, accessible on any device, anywhere.

 Users are being pushed into a pricing decision before experiencing any product value, leading to high bounce rates.
 Without context, trust, or understanding of benefits, users are more likely to leave instead of engaging.

 This shift to a value-first onboarding reduces bounce, increases user activation (more users creating their first project), and improves conversion by introducing pricing after users experience value.
+It also enhances user confidence and sense of control, leading to higher engagement and a smoother overall experience.

 Access management was inconsistent, with Upload Access misplaced outside the Sharing tab.
 This led to low discoverability and confusion about managing permissions.
+Users struggled to understand how different access types.

 Upload Access being explicitly defined reduces ambiguity around contributor roles.